omerkolkanat/Ethereum-Signer-App/README.md

 2. Open and run the project

 ## Project Structure
-I used MVVM pattern and I created a manager for signing, validating and getting information such as wallet address and balance.
+I created a manager for signing, validating and getting information such as wallet address and balance.

 I used CocoaPods to manage third-party library dependencies.